 It is beyond the scope of this study to document the full spectrum of individuals and institutions producing research on climate change, drylands agriculture, livestock and/or pastoral development issues in Ethiopia.
 Nevertheless, it is worth mentioning research institutions such as the Institute of Pastoral and Agropastoral Studies, Haramaya University (HU), and the College of Drylands Agriculture, Mekelle University (MU), both of which have close links with key government ministries such as the MoFPDA and the MoA, as well as international research partnerships.
-Another prominent institution is the Drylands Research Directorate within the Ethiopian Institute for Agricultural Research (EIAR).
-For the purposes of this research, six local researchers and/or consultants with expertise in drylands development and/or pastoralism were interviewed.
-Of these: one worked for the EIAR, one for the International Centre of Insect Physiology and Ecology (ICIPE)148, one for Tufts University, one for ILRI and two who are freelance.
+Another prominent institution is the Drylands Research Directorate within the Ethiopian Institute terview with INGO staff 3, 17/05/2018.